huangjunxin/SimpleQuestionAnsweringSystem/README.md

 Training and Implementation of a Simple Question Answering System Based on Bag-of-words and GloVe Model.

-In fact, this is the final project of my Python programming course in my school
+*This is my final assignment of the course Python programming.*

 ## ABSTRACT